equilibrium-education-research/equilibrium-education-research.github.io/_services/business-advisory.md

 ## Statistics Education

 Under this circumstance, the demand of Statistical knowledge is higher than ever before.
-As we understand this topic and take good advantage of it, we can analyze, understand better and eventually estimate and forecast acurately.
+As we understand this topic and take good advantage of it, we can analyze, understand better and eventually estimate and forecast accurately.